-If you are new to the eHRAF World Cultures and eHRAF Archaeology databases, the following practical guide will help you get started.
-The guide focuses on Advanced Search and Browse Cultures.
-For Browse Subjects, Browse Documents (by author), and Basic Search, please refer to the “Help File” in the upper right-hand corner of the eHRAF databases.
+If you are new to the eHRAF World Cultures and eHRAF Archaeology databases, the following practical guide will help you to get started.

 eHRAF at a Glance

 - Collection of documents (e.g. books, journal articles, monographs)

 - Organized into cultures or archaeological traditions